Skip to main content

 A screenshot showing potential Trello lists to export

-4. Choose the type of export you want to use (Excel, CSV, PDF or image).
+4. Choose the type of export you want to use (Excel, CSV, PDF, or PNG).

 A screenshot showing the filetype options when exporting a Trello board

-5. Now you can select the fields you want to export or not.
+5. Select the fields you want to export.

 A screenshot of the different fields that can be included when exporting a Trello board